RyanWhited/Bacteria-Research/README.md

   - Chart 2: A bubble chart that displays bacteria cultures per sample when an individual’s ID is selected from the dropdown menu webpage.
   - Chart 3: A gauge chart that displays the weekly washing frequency's value, and displays the value as a measure from 0-10 on the progress bar in the gauge chart when an individual ID is selected from the dropdown menu.

+I also updated up the dashboard with an introduction paragraph, a jumbotron background image, and a new background color for the page.

 ## Results

 To view the results, please follow the link below: